jai-ranchod/demo_3/README.md

 KNN - Titanic:
 This script uses the "titanic_train" data set to illustrate the use of the k-nearest neighbors algorithm to create a binary classifier on the survival status of passengers from the infamous Titanic Oceanliner tragedy.

+LASSO Regression:
+Here we use the LASSO regularization technique as applied to a linear model predicting the salaries of baseball players using statistics from the 1986 and 1987 seasons.

 Linear modeling - Cars:

 This script uses the "mtcars" data set to illustrate the creation of a linear regression model.
 We also analyze the primary assumptions of linear modeling.

 Logistic Regression:

 In this script, we return to the "Titanic" data set to build a logistic regression model.
 The "titanic_train" set is used to create the binary predictor model which is then evaluated on the "titanic_test" set.
-Cubic splines are considered but ultimately not included after cross-validation determines they are not helpful to the model.

 Principal Component Analysis:

 In this script, I use the built-in "mtcars" data set to demonstrate principal component analysis as an exploratory analysis technique.

+Random Forest modeling:
+This script contains two random forest models.
+One applies to the "mtcars" data set so as to draw a parallel to the linear modeling script.
+The other explores the more complex "abalone" data set held in R.

 Statistical Analysis - Cancer Statistics: